-The famous Big 4 tax and accounting companies are: Deloitte, Ernst & Young (EY), PricewaterhouseCoopers (PwC), and KPMG, and each one of them have a different approach when it comes to developing AI technologies.
+The Big Four tax and accounting companies are: Deloitte, Ernst & Young (EY), PricewaterhouseCoopers (PwC), and KPMG, and each one of them has a different approach when it comes to developing AI technologies.

 However, one of the best ways of using AI in accounting is in reviewing large volumes of contracts.
 In employing new AI techniques firms like Deloitte have cut down the time it takes to complete tasks by no end.

 Traditionally, this required looking at hundreds of millions of accounts payable and receivable and reconciling it to make sense of it all.
 You can imagine how much time this takes.

-Now, using AI, companies can do in just one week, what used to takes humans four or five months to do.
+Now, using AI, companies can do in just one week, which used to takes humans four or five months to do.

 Anomaly detection is an application of machine learning that involves the identification of outliers in data.

 Using this AI technique, fraudulent invoices can be detected in a similar way to how a credit card company identifies potentially fraudulent card charges.
-EY uses this service and finds it particularly useful for one of its global clients that processes millions of invoices every year.
+EY uses this service and finds it particularly useful for one of its global clients that process millions of invoices every year.